clojuredays/foundation/index.markdown

 # Goals

-We support the computer programmer community worldwide, our main focus is on the community surrounding the Clojure programming language, in the Netherlands.
+We support the computer programmer community worldwide, our main focus is on the community surrounding the Clojure programming language in the Netherlands.

 We aim to achieve the goal by organising and supporting conferences,